milkbottledude/woodlands-jb_tracker/Documentation.md

 Fig 4.6: Republic Polytechnic's holiday schedule

-As we can see, the holiday periods of polytechnics mostly overlap between early/mid December 2024 to early Jan 2025, so i will set a general polytechnic holiday period from 12 Dec - 1 Jan 🗓
+As we can see, the holiday periods of polytechnics mostly overlap between early/mid December 2024 to early Jan 2025 🗓️.
+For simplicity's sake, I will just make the 'sch hol period' to include polytechnics as well.

 We can feed this information to our machine learning model as binary columns ✅❌,

-for example: `column name: 'within sch hols period'` , `values: True/False.`
+for example: `column name: 'within sch hols period'` , `values: 1 (True)/0 (False)`

 As for public holidays, the only public holidays we should be concerned with given our current data are 25th Dec 2024 🎅🏻🎄, which is Christmas on a wednesday, and 1st Jan 2025 🎇🥳, New Year's which is also on a Wednesday.

-My plan is to have a 'proximity to Christmas' and 'proximity to New Years' column (or make them both into a 'public hols' column, not a bad idea too), which shows the number of days between the date of the image 📆 and the public holiday 🎉.
-To make things simpler, I'll cap the number at '7' days away, so if the date is more than 7 days away, the value in that column would still be 7.
+Update: As the amount of congestion data has piled up over the months 📈 and we now have a substantial amount, I'll also include other public holidays that occur in the year, not just Christmas and New Years.

+My plan is to have a 'public hols period' column, which will show whether the date of the row 📆 falls within 3 days of a public holiday 🎉.
+Both school holiday periods as well as public holiday periods will be represented by a single column each, you will see later on in my code.

 Another idea i have for a column is 'amount of jam in the previous hour' or previous few hours.
 An instance is likely to have a jam if there was already a build up of cars in the previous hour/hours 🚙🚗💨.
-This is known as 'lagging', which we can implement using the 'shift' function from pandas.
+I only recently learned this, its known as 'lagging', which we can implement using the 'shift' function from pandas.
 Below is a visual example with all the new columns I'm planning to add.

 (please view in landscape/horizontal screen, otherwise the table will look kinda funny)